Dallas ISD Physical Education

 Physical Education in Dallas ISD focuses on the unique role this content area has in developing health-related fitness, physical competence, positive social behaviors, and cognitive understanding of physical activity.

-Elementary School Physical Education
+Elementary and Middle School Physical Education

 The district will ensure that students in full-day prekindergarten through grade five engage in moderate to vigorous physical activity for at least 30 minutes per day or 135 minutes per week.